pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tab:: PDM

-    If you use  :ref:`pdm`, open :file:`pyproject.toml` and enter the following
+    If you want to use use :ref:`pdm`'s backend (not required to use PDM for package management, any PEP 621 backend works), open :file:`pyproject.toml` and enter the following content:
-    content:

     .. code-block:: toml